aoliver44/nutrition_tools/README.md

 ########### example (local installation): ###########

-docker run --rm -it -v /Users/$USER/Downloads/nutrition_tools/:/home/docker aoliver44/nutrition_tools:base_1.2 bash cd /home/docker
+docker run --rm -it -v /Users/$USER/Downloads/nutrition_tools/:/home/docker -w /home/docker aoliver44/nutrition_tools:base_1.2 bash
  ```

 The above example command (entierly dependent on where you downloaded the repository to your computer...in this case it was downloaded to a folder with the path ~/Downloads) will start the docker container and provide a bash terminal to the user.

-When you ``cd /home/docker``, you should see whatever you mounted to this directory inside the docker container (whatever is in the folder before the ":" in the above command, in this case the directory "/User/$USER/Downloads/nutrition_tools/")
+When you ```ls``` inside /home/docker, you should see whatever you mounted to this directory inside the docker container (whatever is in the folder before the ":" in the above command, in this case the directory "/User/$USER/Downloads/nutrition_tools/")

 You are now operating inside a container, which contains the software necessary to run the following analyses.